 Let's remember that a bitcoin is divisible, and has 100 million satoshis (its smallest unit), and a future may come where 1 satoshi is equated with 1 euro cent and worth the million euros that we mentioned above, but be careful!
 Bitcoin works by consensus, and that number of decimal places could be increased if it becomes necessary and the majority of the nodes agree.

-Be that as it may, the price of BTC will come to be worth what people are willing to pay for it.
-This, as we have mentioned, Bitcoin is determined by the trust of its users.
-But also because of the supply and demand in the exchange markets.
+Either way, the price of BTC will be worth what people are willing to pay for it.
+This, as we have mentioned, bitcoin is determined by the trust of its users.
+But also by supply and demand in the exchange markets.

 Currently hundreds of stores accept Bitcoin as a means of payment.
 You can see some of the most important ones here.